Asian Art Outpost

 yī sī lán jiào

-This both means and sounds like "Islam" in Mandarin Chinese.
+伊斯蘭教 both means and sounds like “Islam” in Mandarin Chinese.

 I spent some time in Xinjiang and got to know this community.
 They are strong people who can endure much.
 They are friendly and love to have a good time.
-I was a stranger, but I was treated by villagers (near China's border with Afghanistan) as if I was a good friend.
+I was a stranger but was treated by villagers (near China's border with Afghanistan) as if I was a good friend.

 wǒ bù piě xià nǐ mén wéi gū ér wǒ bì dào nǐ mén zhè lǐ lái